An updated guide featuring 17 simple but essential things everybody should add to their digital nomad packing list in 2023.

 Isn't it funny that if you work a conventional job, you're forced into taking out dozens of insurances that can total thousands of dollars every single month?

 This company revolutionizes long-term travel insurance for people like us who travel full-time.
 For less than $50 a month, I'm covered for everything including:

-- Medical: sudden accidents or falling sick and need medical attention.
+- Medical: sudden accidents or falling sick and needing medical attention.

-- Travel: trip interruptions, travel delay, lost checked baggage, emergency evacuations.
+- Travel: trip interruptions, travel delays, lost checked baggage, emergency evacuations.

 Best of all, you're even covered for short trips to your home country.
 So, it's safe to say you can comfortably scrap all the other insurances and just narrow them down to one policy.